Alcohol - Know Your Limits

 - Avoid the offers - question if you really need that crate of beer or box of wine, avoid stocking up which will lead to you consuming more later on.

-- Choose an alternative - try exercise, read a book, listen to music, do a puzzle, paint your nails, something to distract you from turing to alcohol.
+- Choose an alternative - try exercise, read a book, listen to music, do a puzzle, paint your nails, phone a friend, something to distract you from turning to alcohol.